cesarsotovalero/cesarsotovalero.github.io/index.md

 ---
 layout: page
-title: Hello, I'm César
+title: Hej, I'm César
-subtitle: Ph.D.
-Student | Simplicity Lover | + Guy
+subtitle: I'm focused on pursuing excellent research in Software Technology for the benefit of the Swedish industry
 use-site-title: true
 ---